 ➤ Press Enter & you’ll see the whole array will return as the resultant values.

-In the argument section, row height has been assigned with COUNTA(B4:B100) & that means we’re assigning the rows up to the 100th row in the spreadsheet so that when a new value will be inputted under the original range of data within the 100th row, that new value will also be stored by OFFSET function.
+In the argument section, row height has been assigned with COUNTA(B4:B100) & which means we’re assigning the rows up to the 100th row in the spreadsheet so that when a new value is inputted under the original range of data within the 100th row, that new value will also be stored by OFFSET function.
 Again, as the column width has been defined as COUNTA(B4:E4), so the four columns (B, C, D, E) are now assigned to the function based on the reference value selected in the OFFSET function.

 Using Name Manager to Create Dynamic Named Range with OFFSET & COUNTA Functions